aimms/how-to/Articles/120/120-pro-user-groups.rst

 Granting Access to Data with User Groups
 ---------------------------------------------

-Within the AIMMS PRO Portal, tab Users, the AIMMS PRO administrator can assign groups, as depicted in the picture below:
+Within the AIMMS PRO Portal, tab Users, the AIMMS Cloud administrator can assign groups, as depicted in the picture below:

 .. image:: images/Portal-with-groups.png

-This picture is taken from my AIMMS PRO test environment.
+This picture is taken from my AIMMS Cloud test environment.
 Besides the predefined groups Admin, AimmsPublishers, AppPublishers, and Users, there are two organization specific groups added to this environment: Planners and Purchase.
 I have selected the group Planners and made Theo and myself users of that group.
 If I want to make Theo a member of Purchase as well, I just drag Theo’s icon to the Purchase group.

 A first method with which you can determine who accesses certain kinds of information is by selecting users when an AIMMS App is published.
 At that time, the access rights can be assigned per environment, per group or per user as illustrated below: